Rights Respecting Education and Pupil Participation

 Through democratic classrooms, children are encouraged to participate actively in their learning and to share their opinions and ideas.
 Article 12, every child has the right to express their opinion, is a well-known article and recent surveys are evidence that children do feel that their ideas and views are respected and valued.

-Our active school council, elected during our annual democracy week, are just one team of children who are given positions of responsibility in the school, but there are other teams as well who you can find out more about in the Community section of the website.
+Our active school council, elected during our annual democracy week, are just one team of children who are given positions of responsibility in the school, but there are other teams as well who you can find out more about in the Children's section of the website.
 The annual school council conference provides the opportunity for children, from across our 13 cluster schools, to work together on a common theme: for example, diversity, equality or mehtal health and well being.
 Key note speakers, such as Chris Lubbe - bodyguard to Nelson Mandela - help to inspire the children at the conference, giving them key messages to deliver back in their own schools.

 We believe that, by giving children the opportunities to take on roles and responsibilities around the school, we are encouraging them to make valuable contributions to their school community, and as such, they are developing a greater sense of belonging.